 Séptimo Paraíso Lodge is comfortable indeed, with its own restaurant, spring-fed pool, spa, and support services.
 It is delightfully situated in the Mindo Valley and has great birding right on the grounds, as well as being an excellent base from which to explore surrounding areas.
 Among the birding localities we’ll visit, most of them along easily walked roads and trails, are the Tandayapa Valley, Mindo, the Paz de las Aves reserve, and the forest preserves at Milpe, Silanche, and Amagusa—all of them within 15 minutes to 1.5 hours from the lodge.
 During our seven days of birding we should encounter about 300 species, possibly including some of western Ecuador’s most celebrated: Giant Antpitta, Toucan Barbet, Plate-billed Mountain-Toucan, Ocellated Tapaculo, Andean Cock-of-the-rock, Rufous-tailed Jacamar, Club-winged Manakin, Indigo Flowerpiercer, Tanager Finch, and as many as 40 species of hummingbirds and 50 dazzling tanagers.

-The February edition of this tour can be taken in conjunction with our Ecuador: The East Slope of the Andes and Ecuador: The Amazon Lowlands I tours.
+This tour can be taken in conjunction with our Ecuador: The East Slope of the Andes and Ecuador: The Amazon Lowlands I tours.

 Day 1: The tour begins at 6:30 p.m. in Puembo near Quito’s international airport.
 Night in Puembo.

 Jon Feenstra is an excellent guide: professional, organized, caring and a good companion.
 The tour was well-conceived and organized, with a balanced program of walks and stationary observation.
 We saw a wide variety of birds, along with a few rarities.
-Very exciting.
+Very exciting. -Angelo A.

 Day 2: We’ll leave early this morning for Yanacocha Reserve on the Pichincha Volcano.
 Located in temperate cloud forest, Yanacocha is home to a number of interesting high-elevation species.
 We’ll watch the hummingbird feeders for the amazing Sword-billed Hummingbird, Buff-winged Starfrontlet, and Great Sapphirewing.
 Tanagers are abundant at this elevation, and we’ll hope to find such mountain-tanagers as Scarlet-bellied, Hooded, and possibly the rare Black-chested.
 We’ll then descend below the town of Nono through relatively untouched temperate and subtropical forest.
 Here we’ll look for White-capped Dipper, roadside mixed-species flocks, and perhaps a Torrent Duck or our first Andean Cock-of-the-rock, before arriving in late afternoon at Séptimo Paraíso Lodge, our home for the next six nights.
 Night at Séptimo Paraíso.